HHS/OPRE-OPS/backend/data_tools/src/pipeline_data_from_excel/README.md

 Pandas is an obvious and popular framework for data pipeline work but it is not currently being used elsewhere in the project.
-All of our database operations are currently being done via SQLAlchemy ORM so this should be used in the data pipeline.
+All of our database operations are currently being done via SQLAlchemy ORM so this should be used in the data pipeline, i.e. rather than performing data transformations in pandas.

+N.B.
+Pandas was used in the POC as a high level utility for extracting the spreadsheet data.

 We do not have a Workflow Management Tool or Scheduler available for use as a service in cloud.gov.
 Airflow is commonly used for this but the infrastructure may be too complex for a smaller sized project.
-Luigi was chosen as it is a very lightweight and popular tool used in the data community as an alternative to Airflow.
+Luigi was chosen for the POC as it is a very lightweight and popular tool used in the data community as an alternative to Airflow.

 * The pipeline should be highly observable and auditable so that data lineage can be maintained.

 Processing should be broken into easily understandable and debuggable steps and not combined all together into a brittle script.
-A history and summary of the events that occurred during processing using log files and data should be produced.
+A history and summary of the events that occurred (event metadata) during processing using log files and data should be captured.

 * The pipeline should provide for data security.

-It should support the basic case of periodically polling for files in cloud.gov object storage, processing the files in stages, and sending a notification of the results in a secure manner.
+It should support the basic case of triggering processing on files in cloud.gov object storage, processing the files in stages, and sending a notification of the results in a secure manner.

 * The pipeline should easily integrate with BDD and Acceptance Tests to verify the data requirements.